GeoscienceAustralia/PyRate/README.rst

 Dependencies
 ------------

-The following dependencies need to be on your system prior to PyRate installation:
+The following system dependencies are required by PyRate:

 - `Python <https://www.python.org/downloads/>`_, versions 3.6, 3.7 or 3.8.
 - `GDAL <https://gdal.org/download.html>`_, versions 3.0.2 or 3.0.4